wikimedia/wikimedia-discovery-relevanceForge/README.md

     /_/|_|\__/_/\__/|___/\_,_/_//_/\__/\__/ /_/  \___/_/  \_, /\__/
                                                          /___/

-The primary purpose of the Relevance Lab is to allow us<sup>†</sup> to experiment with proposed modifications to our search process and gauge their effectiveness<sup>‡</sup> and impact<sup>§</sup> before releasing them into production, and even before doing any kind of user acceptance or A/B testing.
-Also, testing in the relevance lab gives an additional benefit over A/B tests (esp. in the case of very targeted changes): with A/B tests we aren't necessarily able to test the behavior of the *same query* with two different configurations.
+The primary purpose of the Relevance Forge is to allow us<sup>†</sup> to experiment with proposed modifications to our search process and gauge their effectiveness<sup>‡</sup> and impact<sup>§</sup> before releasing them into production, and even before doing any kind of user acceptance or A/B testing.
+Also, testing in the Relevance Forge gives an additional benefit over A/B tests (esp. in the case of very targeted changes): with A/B tests we aren't necessarily able to test the behavior of the *same query* with two different configurations.

 <small>
 \* Also known as RelForge to save a few keystrokes